 On the student journal pages under the section titled "Israel's Growth" you'll see three Scripture references.
 These Scriptures record the stories of Jacob and his family crossing into Egypt, their growth while in bondage in Egypt, and ultimately the nation of Israel's journey out of Egypt.
-Encourage students to write down any reference to the size of Jacob's family at the time they crossed into Egypt, and then the size of the nation of Israel at the time of the Exodus.
+Invite students to read these passages from their Bibles and write down any reference to the size of Jacob's family at the time they crossed into Egypt, and then the size of the nation of Israel at the time of the Exodus.
 To help them understand the first Scripture, you may want to remind students that God changed Jacob's name to Israel.